Last Updated on

-In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a mint cocktail to celebrate them together!
+In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a Mexican mint julep cocktail to celebrate them together!

-This year just happens to be a special occasion where both of these holidays just happen to fall on the same day!
-With that in mind, we decided we had to come up with a recipe that celebrated both of these holidays by combining parts of them into one, and with that, the Mexican Mint Julep was born!
+This year happened to be a special occasion where both of these holidays fall on the same day!
+With that in mind, we decided we had to come up with a recipe that celebrated both holidays.
+So we combined parts of them into one, and with that, the Mexican Mint Julep was born!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.